Pylons/pyramid/docs/narr/templates.rst

       name="contents.html"
       />

-Both approaches load the template and keep it in memory between requests.
+:mod:`repoze.bfg` loads the template and keeps it in memory between requests.
 This means that modifications to the ZPT require a restart before you can see the changes.